 Note: raw shrimp is used.
-You could possibly use cooked shrimp, but you will need to be careful not to overcook it when frying — otherwise, you end up with a rubbery ebi tempura.
+You could use cooked shrimp, but you will need to be careful not to overcook it when frying — otherwise, you end up with a rubbery ebi tempura.

 Why is tempura shrimp so long?
 Why doesn’t it curl?

-Before cooking the shrimp are cut in a zig-zag pattern top and bottom, then stretch a little so they lay flat, but are thinner and longer as a result.
+Before cooking the shrimp are cut in a zig-zag pattern top and bottom, then stretch a little, so they lay flat, but are thinner and longer as a result.

 Anago (穴子) — is a type of saltwater eel.

-Hotate (ほたて) — is scallops; typically fried whole.
+Hotate (ほたて) — scallops, typically fried whole.

 Ika (いか) — is squid.
 The body of the squid is usually cut into rings before frying.
 The tentacles are cut into groups.